Skip to main content

 • An adverse reconsideration decision

-• An adverse initial utilization review decision
+• An initial adverse utilization review decision

-Claims issues:
+Claims decisions:

-Utilization review issues:
+Utilization review decisions:

 The Dispute Process